XIO Reaches Market Capitalization of $7.86 Million (XIO)

-XIO (CURRENCY:XIO) traded 8.5% higher against the US dollar during the 24 hour period ending at 14:00 PM E.T. on February 3rd.
-XIO has a total market cap of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last day.
-Over the last seven days, XIO has traded 1.7% higher against the US dollar.
-One XIO token can now be purchased for about $0.24 or 0.00000656 BTC on popular cryptocurrency exchanges.
+XIO (CURRENCY:XIO) traded up 8.5% against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on February 4th.
+One XIO token can now be purchased for approximately $0.24 or 0.00000656 BTC on major exchanges.
+XIO has a market cap of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
+During the last week, XIO has traded 1.7% higher against the U.S. dollar.

 - Project Coin (PRJ) traded down 0% against the dollar and now trades at $0.0000 or 0.00000001 BTC.